1947 - 2000

 Photo: Sad Cafe.co.uk

 With no obvious recording future in the Toggery name, Paul began guesting on other artists records, amongst them, Roger Cook's "Minstrel In Flight" album.
 It quickly became apparent that Paul was able to pen a good tune, and so he continued his writing career, composing material for groups as diverse as The Drifters and White Plains.
-Missing the live element of being in a band, Paul eventually met up with song writing guitarist, Ian Wilson, and the pair became the core of another Manchester band, Gyro.
+Missing the live element of being in a band, Paul eventually met up with song writing guitarist, Ian Wilson, who along with lead guitarist, Chris Gill, became the core of another Manchester band, Gyro.

 With the forming of Sad Café, Paul's career gained some much needed upward stability.
 In September of '77, the band released their first album, "Fanx Tara", which proved a surprise success for both band and record label.
-It became clear that the chemistry between the band members (Paul Young, Ian Wilson, Victor Emerson, Ashley Mulford, John Stimpson, Dave Irving & Lenni (and later, Des Tong & Mike Hehir;) was something special, and this chemistry translated equally well on stage.
+It became clear that the chemistry between the band members was working, and this chemistry translated equally well on stage.
+Building on this, Lenni, who had played the saxophone on the Tony Cresswell penned track, "Fingus' Holiday" was also invited to join the band on a permanent basis.

 Needing no excuse to hit the touring circuit, the band seized on the single success "Everyday Hurts" afforded them, and toured the album exhaustively for the rest of the year, filling out venues such as Manchester's Apollo with ease.